trimcao/sdcnd-p1-lane-lines/README.md

 ![Canny edges](./test_images_output/whiteCarLaneSwitch_canny.jpg)

 Probably the most tricky part of the project is to get reasonable Hough lines.
 At first, I thought the ideal Hough lines should have the correct slope and be as long as possible.
 Then it would be easier to extend the already long and mostly correct Hough lines to get the lane lines.
-As a result, at first I chose the parameters to get only a few Hough lines.
+As a result, in the beginning I chose the parameters to get only a few Hough lines.

 ![Hough lines](./test_images_output/whiteCarLaneSwitch_hough.jpg)

 Unfortunately, when I tried the pipeline on a video, many frames do not output any Hough lines because the criteria were too selective.
-Now the idea is changed.
+I need to relax the criteria for finding Hough lines.
 The parameters are tuned so each frame in the video output numerous Hough lines, then I filter out the lines with bad slopes (too vertical or too horizontal).
-This way, I always have plenty of Hough lines in each frame.
+This way, I have plenty of Hough lines in each frame.

 ![Extrapolated lines](./test_images_output/whiteCarLaneSwitch.jpg)